alainbindele/NotificamyBackend/README.md

 # NotifyMe Backend

-Spring Boot backend service for the NotifyMe application that processes TUser prompts and integrates with ChatGPT API using Auth0 JWT authentication.
+Spring Boot backend service for the NotifyMe application that processes user prompts and integrates with ChatGPT API using Auth0 JWT authentication.

+**Note**: This backend focuses only on prompt validation and query management.
+Batch processing and notifications are handled by separate microservices.

 ## Features